JossySola/personal_page/app/data/autism.md

 - Answering questions with long monologues or really short answers
 - Finding that others don't understand how you are feeling and say that "it's hard to know what you are thinking"

-⚙️ ==Autism is frequently accompanied by at least one co-ocurring condition such as ADHD, anxiety, depression, gastrointestinal and immune function disorders, or epilepsy.==
+> ⚙️ Autism is frequently accompanied by at least one co-ocurring condition such as ADHD, anxiety, depression, gastrointestinal and immune function disorders, or epilepsy.

 ---